ISIAQ By-LawsAdopted February 2012

 ii) the formation of a special ad hoc committee, from year to year, comprised of himself and two other officers of the Society, for the establishment of salaries and any other administrative matters affecting the establishment and maintenance of the head office, or operations office, of the Society and the personnel employed therein;

 c) the preparation and submission of such reports and statements as the Board may from time to time direct be prepared and submitted to the Board, to any Director or officer of the Society or to any meeting of the members of the Society;

 d) approving the preparation and finalization of the annual budget by the Treasurer for the Society, showing expected revenues and expenditures.

 There shall be Vice-President (Policy), Vice-President (Research) and Vice-President (Practice).
 Each Vice-President shall be vested with all the powers and shall perform all the duties of the President in the absence or inability or refusal to act of the President.
 The Vice-President shall sign such contracts, documents or instrument in writing as require his, her or their signatures and shall have such other powers and duties as may from time to time be assigned to him, her or them by the Board.
-One of the Vice-Presidents shall be chosen as President-elect and shall serve in that capacity for two years, assisting the President and becoming familiar with the duties of the President.

 The Secretary shall, when present, act as secretary of all meetings of Directors and members, shall have charge of the minute books of the Society and the documents.
 The Secretary shall sign such contracts, documents or instruments in writing as require his or her signature and shall have such other powers and duties as may from time to time be assigned to him or her by the Board or as an incident to his or her office.